adrielklein/poker-leaderboard/README.md

 # Poker Leaderboard

-_View and edit a list of folks who had some luck playing poker 🃏_
+🃏 View and edit a list of folks who had some luck playing poker 🃏

----

 ## Overview
 The apps purpose is to display a list of poker players along with their country of origin and tournament winnings.
 Users may add, remove, or modify players.
 Please take a look at the repository's website to play with the app.